philhawksworth/hawksworx.com/src/_posts/2014-07-22-adding-a-static-comments-system-to-my-jekyll-build.markdown

 layout: post
 tags: ["jekyll", "static", "ssg", "poole"]
 title: Adding a static comments system to my Jekyll build
-description: Building a tool to provide comments and other user generated content for sites buolt with static site generators like Jekyll.
+description: Building a tool to provide comments and other user generated content for sites built with static site generators like Jekyll.
 ---

 <div class="grab">
 <p>
   I'm a big fan of simplicity when building web sites.
 That's just one of the reasons I like using Jekyll, a static site generator, to build out this site.
-Sometimes though, it would be nice to gather content from the site visitors via a form, and hosting the site as a set of static assets doesn't cater for that.
+Sometimes though, it would be nice to gather content from the site visitors via a form, and hosting a site as a set of static assets doesn't cater for that.
 </p>
 <p>
-  That's way I deciced to create a simple service which would provide that capability to any static sites.
+  That's why I decided to create a simple service which would provide that capability to any static sites.
 I'm using it to add comments to this site, and you can use it for yours too.
 </p>
 </div>
 <figure><img src="/images/hello-poole.png" alt="Poole"></figure>